pesekt1/SWC3-Web-Server/README.md

 Create that database and make sure it is used as a data source by the web server.

 Features:
-- Implemented REST aAPIs for http communication like GET, POST, PUT, DELETE .. this is for client-side rendering
+- Implemented REST aAPIs for http communication like GET, POST, PUT, DELETE - this is for client-side rendering.
-- Testing: Integration tests for the databse
+- Testing: Integration tests for the database
 - Custom Exception Handler
 - Pagination
 - Filtering